area73/erades.com/src/content/blog/en/patterns/mixins.md

 ## Inheriting "methods"

 JavaScript does not have methods in the form that class-based languages define them.
-**In JavaScript, any function can be added to an object in the form of a property**.
+In JavaScript, any function can be added to an object in the form of a property.
 An inherited function acts just as any other property, including property shadowing

 There is more than one type of prototypal inheritance: